 Stephanie has been published in the Calgary Sun, the Calgary Herald, the Edmonton Journal and the National Post.

 Elected as a federal Member of Parliament in 2017, Stephanie was asked to serve as the Official Opposition Deputy Shadow Minister for Health, holding the government to account on both the legalization of cannabis and the opioid crisis.
 In September 2018 she took over the position of Official Opposition Shadow Minister for Democratic Institutions where she works to safeguard Canada’s electoral processes and strengthen the integrity of the democratic system.

 In 2018 Stephanie accepted invitations to become a member of both the Trilateral Commission and the board of CANZUK International.
 She was most recently elected to the Executive Committee of the Canadian Section of ParlAmericas Interparliamentary Association.

-She speaks English, French and Spanish fluently.
-Stephanie enjoys traveling and spending time with her husband James and son Edward.
+Stephanie speaks English, French, and Spanish fluently, and enjoys traveling and spending time with her husband James and their son Edward.